-- > Council for Higher Education Accreditation (CHEA), Accreditation Member - > Licensed by the Arizona State Board for Private Postsecondary Education - > Certified by the US Department of Education - > Designated Center of Academic Excellence by the National Centers of Information Assurance Education (CAE/IAE) sponsored by the U.S. National Security Agency and the Homeland Security Department - > Network Security Curriculum has been certified through the NSA/DHS National Information Assurance Education Training Program in Information Assurance (IA)/Cyber Defense (CD) - > Programs approved for the training of veterans - > Approved by the Student and Exchange Visitor Information Systems (SEVIS) for training of foreign students - > Alpha Beta Kappa Honor Society - > American Association of Collegiate Registrars and Admissions Officers (AACRAO), Member - > Arizona Veterans Association, Member - > Western Association of Student Employment Administrators, Member - > Better Business Bureau, Member - > NAFSA: Association of International Educators, Member - > Cumulus, the International Association of Univsersities and Colleges of Art, Design and Media, Member
+- > Council for Higher Education Accreditation (CHEA), Accreditation Member - > Licensed by the Arizona State Board for Private Postsecondary Education - > Certified by the US Department of Education - > Designated by the U.S. National Security Agency (NSA) and Department of Homeland Security (DHS) as a National Center of Academic Excellence in Cyber Defense (CAE-CD) - > Network Security curriculum has been validated through the NSA National Information Assurance Education Training Program in Information Assurance (IA)/Cyber Defense (CD) - > Programs approved for the training of veterans - > Approved by the Student and Exchange Visitor Information Systems (SEVIS) for training of foreign students - > Alpha Beta Kappa Honor Society - > American Council on Education, Member - > Tempe Chamber of Commerce, Member - > AZ Tech Council, Member

-To view an updated list, go to uat.edu/accreditation.
+To view an updated list, visit www.uat.edu/accreditation.
 The major certificates of accreditation or membership are on display in the halls of the school.
 Those which are not on display may be viewed by directing a written request to the appropriate school official.